Steve0verton/defi-stats/README.md

 ## Prerequisites

 Use of these tools require working knowledge of [Python](https://www.python.org/).
-The following packages are required for programs written within this repository.
+The following packages are required for python programs written within this repository.

 ```bash
 pip install beautifulsoup selenium bs4 lxml pandas